Methodology

 4. Focused questions.
 Short, specific questions go to the people who use the system.
 Not "tell us what you do."
 Specific questions, generated by the substrate, that the substrate cannot answer on its own.

-5. Three reports, one substrate.
-From everything above, the methodology produces three reports — three lenses on the same picture, designed to be read together.
+5. Reports, one substrate.
+From everything above, the methodology produces reports — three lenses on the same picture, designed to be read together.

 After decisions are made